-By Dorcas Solomon
+Written by Dorcas Solomon

 A while back a friend told me “you are a good writer, I like reading your articles/blog” And I had a speechless moment.
 Did he just call me a writer?
-It really never occurred to me that I could be refereed to as a “writer.”
+It really never occurred to me that I could be referred to as a “writer.”
 I guess I didn’t feel I was writing anything special.